Find and compare 10 year fixed rate mortgages online in just a few minutes

 However, with the Bank of England base rate on which many mortgage rates are calculated at a record low of 0.1%, 2021 could be a very good year to switch to a fixed rate mortgage and there may never be a better time to lock in to a 10 year fixed rate mortgage.

 The financial impact of the Covid-19 pandemic has forced interest rates to record lows in 2020 and into 2021.
-The base rate has plunged from 0.75% at the beginning of the year to just 0.1% at the time of writing (June 2021).
+The base rate has been at record lows at 0.1% since March 2020.
 Mortgage lenders have also reduced their rates, giving rise to some of the cheapest fixed rate deals ever.